-The ACD may make a charge on the redemption of Shares.
+The ACD may make a charge on the redemption of shares.
 At present no redemption charge is levied.

-The ACD may not introduce a redemption charge on Shares unless, not less than 60 days before the introduction, it has given notice in writing to the then current shareholders of that introduction and has revised and made available the Prospectus to reflect the introduction and the date of its commencement.
+The ACD may not introduce a redemption charge on shares unless, not less than 60 days before the introduction, it has given notice in writing to the then current shareholders of that introduction and has revised and made available the Prospectus to reflect the introduction and the date of its commencement.
+If charged, the redemption charge will be deducted from the price of the shares being redeemed and will be paid by the Company to the ACD.